Bullying: Defined – Types- Psyche Damage – Substance Abuse Driver – Resources

 Some cyberbullying crosses the line into unlawful or criminal behavior.

-Dr. Copeland’s research noted elevated rates of psychiatric disorders – anxiety, panic disorder, depression as well as post-traumatic stress disorder (PTSD) – in victims of bullying and bullies themselves.
-These issues come with their own symptoms as well, including substance use disorders.
+Dr. Copeland’s research noted elevated rates of psychiatric disorders – anxiety, panic disorder, depression, as well as post-traumatic stress disorder (PTSD) – in victims of bullying and bullies themselves.
+These issues come with their symptoms as well, including substance use disorders.

-- Data compiled by the National Institute on Drug Abuse (NIDA) finds that about half of people who suffer from mental illness during their lives will also struggle with a substance use disorder, such as drug addiction or alcoholism.
+Data compiled by the National Institute on Drug Abuse (NIDA) finds that about half of people who have a mental illness during their lives will also struggle with a substance use disorder, such as drug addiction or alcoholism.